 All allegations of sexual discrimination, sexual or gender harassment, sexual misconduct or retaliation on the basis of sex, gender or sexual orientation which are made against staff, faculty, students, applicants or other Third Parties associated with the campus should be reported.
 Please know that it is illegal to be retaliated against for reporting an incident or participating in an investigation of a complaint.

 We urge you to contact the Title IX Coordinator, with questions, concerns and to ensure that your case is handled appropriately and that you are utilizing the correct complaint procedure.
 The Title IX Coordinator will discuss your situation with you and explain the campus process, including what complaint procedures are available to you.
 The Executive Orders are part of our campus' efforts to widely communicate which procedures should be followed according to the status of the filer and the alleged harasser.
 You can submit either electronically or in person, to TitleIX@csusb.edu, or Title IX & Gender Equity, Santos Manuel Student Union, Room 103.

 Employees and Third Parties Complaint Form - If you would like to submit your concern, please complete the Complaint Form for Discrimination/Harassment/Retaliation Complaints, located as an Attachment on the left navigation bar of

 on the California State University website.
 After completing:

 - Save the form to your device, or print it

 - Submit either electronically or in person

 OR if the allegations involve Sex Discrimination and/or Sexual Harassment, except Sexual Violence which cannot be informally resolved, you may submit your concern to CSUSB's Title IX Coordinator.
-Click on the "File a report here" button on the left panel navigation of this website; or, you may send an email (TitleIX@csusb.edu), call us (909-537-5669) or come to our office (Santos Manuel Student Union, Room 103).
+Click on the "File a report here" of this website; or, you may send an email (TitleIX@csusb.edu), call us (909-537-5669) or come to our office (Santos Manuel Student Union, Room 103).

 When to Report Directly to the Police